Financial-Times/o-typography/README.md

 $o-brand: whitelabel;
 @import 'o-typography/main';

 // 1.
-Set a custom font (see "Use A Custom Font").
+Set a custom font.
+// See "Use A Custom Font".

 // 2.
-Set a custom typographic scale (see "Use A Custom Font Scale").
+Set a custom typographic scale.
+// See "Use A Custom Font Scale".

 // 3.
 Customise typography variants.
 @include oTypographyCustomize((